mndstrmr/psgen/README.md

 Will produce two assertions: `p |-> q` and `r`.

 ## Lemmas
 One lemma can be imported into another via the `lemma` command.
-Lemmas cnanot be helped and do not any inherit conditions or any other scope.
+Lemmas cannot be helped and do not inherit any conditions or any other scope.
 ```
 lemma abc
   have (p)